Lysong-Seang/voting_system/Project2/ReadMe.md

-We will be using our two-day late pass for this project

 # Voting System
 The Voting System is a stand-alone product to be used after the voting and a CSV file holding the ballots is created.
 This system is to count the number of votes each party or candidate recieved.
 This system runs two types of elections: a Closed-Party listing and an Open-Party listing.
 It will also display the results and statistics of the election and save this information in an audit file.